project: budwale primary school

 summary: bushiuyo primary school is located in the mountains of mbale uganda. the surrounding village is 9km of impassable mountain roads away from the nearest source of electricity. the head teacher of bushiuyo primary, mr.wafula magidu, piloted an evening study program for adults and children last year. they are a community of farmers, and many cannot attend school during the day. mr. magidu wanted to provide the local population with an opportunity to learn after the sun sets, and so he began this initiative of opening his school and bringing in teachers for the public in the evenings. without light, however, the long-anticipated and well-attended program is failing. the community cannot afford the candles and kerosene lamps to keep it going. with the infrastructure for this nighttime study already in place, providing the bushiuyo primary school with solar energy will allow an entire community to come together in the evenings to learn, providing them with the opportunity they deserve to gain an education.

-Project: nanyuza primary school
+project: nanyuza primary school

 population: 512 students